 \subsection{Ability Modeling}

-Within the context of Artificial Intelligence (AI), \emph{Knowledge} has long been employed to signify \emph{information encompassing facts, events, and skills}~\cite{feigenbaum1977art}, serving as an indicator for the intelligence level of AI.
-Hence various \emph{knowledge-intensive tasks}~\cite{petroni2019language,petroni2020kilt} are proposed to examine language models' knowledge-related abilities.
-Recently, the impressive performance of LLMs has encouraged the development of more comprehensive benchmarks~\cite{srivastava2022beyond,suzgun2022challenging} with broad human-subject exams~\cite{hendrycks2020measuring,zhong2023agieval,huang2023c}.
+Within the context of Artificial Intelligence (AI), \emph{Knowledge} has long been employed to signify \emph{information encompassing facts, events, and skills}~\citep{feigenbaum1977art}, serving as an indicator for the intelligence level of AI.
+Hence various \emph{knowledge-intensive tasks}~\citep{petroni2019language,petroni2020kilt} are proposed to examine language models' knowledge-related abilities.
+Recently, the impressive performance of LLMs has encouraged the development of more comprehensive benchmarks~\citep{srivastava2022beyond,suzgun2022challenging} with broad human-subject exams~\citep{hendrycks2020measuring,zhong2023agieval,huang2023c}.

 \textbf{Cognitive Ability Taxonomy}.
-Confronted with such a vast array of evaluation datasets, we advocate for considering the stratification and connection of abilities, rather than organizing these evaluations discretely~\cite{wang2019superglue,hendrycks2020measuring,srivastava2022beyond,suzgun2022challenging} or straightforwardly based on disciplines~\cite{zhong2023agieval} or difficulties~\cite{huang2023c}.
-Such viewpoints have also been upheld by cognitive scientists for several decades, giving rise to a series of classic cognitive learning theories~\cite{lewis1993defining}.
-Considering the ongoing debates surrounding high-order thinking~\cite{miri2007purposely,collins2014skills}, we simplify and select four widely accepted cognitive processes in Bloom's learning theory~\cite{krathwohl2002revision} for organizing the tasks in KoLA benchmark.
+Confronted with such a vast array of evaluation datasets, we advocate for considering the stratification and connection of abilities, rather than organizing them discretely~\citep{wang2019superglue,hendrycks2020measuring,srivastava2022beyond,suzgun2022challenging} or straightforwardly based on disciplines~\citep{zhong2023agieval} or difficulties~\citep{huang2023c}.
+Such viewpoints have also been upheld by cognitive scientists for several decades, giving rise to a series of cognitive learning theories~\citep{lewis1993defining}.
+Considering the ongoing debates surrounding high-order thinking~\citep{miri2007purposely,collins2014skills}, we simplify and select four widely accepted processes in Bloom's taxonomy~\citep{krathwohl2002revision} for organizing the tasks in KoLA benchmark.